-Meta Title Tag
+Meta Title Tag Best Practices

 - Conjunctions and prepositions should remain all lowercase.

-- Example: SEO Services and Affordable SEO Consulting
+Example: SEO Services and SEO Consulting

 - The brand name should go at the end of the meta title tag as this will help the URL rank for a branded search query.

-- This does not go against any search engine protocol or negatively impact CTR,
+- This does not go against any search engine protocol or negatively impact CTR

-- Example: SEO Services & Affordable SEO Consulting | LEWIS
+- Example: SEO Services & SEO Consulting | LEWIS

 What: A back end element that is not visible on the front end of a site, only visible underneath the meta title tag of a ranking URL in SERPs when results are returned to searchers.
 Meta descriptions are no longer a search engine optimization ranking factor but are vital for click-through rate (CTR), which is one of several factors that correlate highly with positive rankings.
 A well-written meta description gives users a glimpse at your pages’ contents and can entice searchers to click through to your site.
 A meta description tag is denoted in HMTL as <meta name = “description” content= “Our SEO services put your brand at the top of the search engines, claiming brand dominance in the category and establishing your business as the authority.”/>